 Bulkhead doors to port heads compartment with Simpson Lawrence 396 Standard sea toilet.
 Stainless steel hand basin slides out above the toilet and stows back under the side deck.

 Twin mahogany doors in the white painted bulkhead open to the saloon cabin with port and stbd settee berths.
 Lockers and shelves behind, stowage under.
 Settee backs hinge up to make the berths wider for sleeping on.

 Single drop leaf varnished mahogany table with 3-compartment cutlery recess in the surface.

 Galley to port with gimballed Taylors paraffin 030L 2 burner stove with oven.
 Double stainless steel sinks drain overboard with foot pumps for both fresh water and sea water taps.
 Crockery stowage in a rack above the cooker.

 White painted bulkheads and deck-head, varnished mahogany coamings and joinery.

-Brookes and Gatehouse Network sounder
+B&G Network sounder

-MLR FX412 GPS
+MLR FX412 DGPS

-12v bilge pump
+Rule bilge pump

 Manual bilge pump

-Simpson Lawrence manual windlass.
+Simpson Lawrence galvanized manual windlass